(HPV) infection is one of the most common sexually transmitted infections in

-The HPV laboratory followed strict research QC/QA and has been CLIA
+The HPV laboratory followed strict research QC/QA and was CLIA certified August

-certified since August 2008.
-Detailed quality control and quality assurance
+2008.
+Detailed quality control and quality assurance instructions are discussed

-analytical methods are described in the Description of the Laboratory
+described in the Description of the Laboratory Methodology section.

 instructions on specimen collection and processing are discussed in the NHANES

 Laboratory Procedures Manual (LPM).
 Swabs were stored at room